nextflow-io/nextflow/docs/developer-env.md

 ````

-## VS Code Extensions
+## Extensions

 Extensions are a key feature of IDEs and allow you to customize your development environment by adding support for various programming languages, tools, and features.
 The [VS Code Marketplace](https://marketplace.visualstudio.com/vscode) offers thousands of extensions that can enhance your productivity and tailor the editor to your specific needs.
+Popular VS Code extensions for Nextflow developers are listed below:

-### Nextflow
+**Nextflow**

 The VS Code [Nextflow extension](https://marketplace.visualstudio.com/items?itemName=nextflow.nextflow) adds Nextflow language support to the editor.
 The Nextflow extension enhances development with: